-Mrs Serendipity Hatcher is the SENDCo.
+Mrs Samantha Copus is the SEND Co-ordinator.
 She is responsible for the implementation of the SEND policy and will support members of staff.
 She will liaise with parents, teachers, support staff and all outside agencies.
-She will attend and cascade appropriate in-service training in order to meet new developments with policy and practice.
+She will attend and cascade appropriate in- service training in order to meet new developments with policy and practice.
 She will prepare and deliver INSET and assist in the purchase and deployment of resources encouraging their efficient and effective use.
 The SENDCO will also be responsible for overseeing the maintenance of the Special Needs List.